-Stone County Hospital’s Emergency Department is a Level IV Trauma Center providing critical, stabilizing care and treatments of serious conditions in Stone County.
-Our ER consists of five beds that are open 24/7 to meet your unexpected medical needs.
+Stone County Hospital’s Emergency Department is a Level IV Trauma Center providing urgent care and treatments of serious conditions in Stone County.
+Our Emergency Room consists of five beds that are open 24/7 to meet your urgent medical needs.
 We can often see patients immediately; however, we do prioritize patients according to the severity of their illness or injury.

-You should visit the ER if you are experiencing any of the following symptoms:
+You should visit the Emergency Room if you are experiencing any of the following symptoms:

 - Uncontrolled Bleeding